BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in hotels, larger shops, and restaurants, always carry some Omani Rials (OMR) for smaller purchases, souks, and local eateries.
-ATMs are readily available in cities, but it's wise to have cash on hand for spontaneous market visits or remote areas.
+While credit cards are widely accepted in hotels and larger shops, always carry some Omani Rials (OMR) for smaller souks, local eateries, and rural areas.
+ATMs are common in cities, but it's good to have cash on hand for spontaneous purchases, like delicious dates from a roadside stall.

 food